Welfare reform legislation passed into law

 “The legislation also introduces new social obligations to ensure children in benefit-dependent homes get quality Early Childhood Education, are enrolled with a doctor, get their Well Child checks and are in school if they are school-age,” Mrs Bennett said.

-The law will also require Jobseekers to be -free, and will allow benefits to be stopped for outstanding arrest warrants.
+The law will also require Jobseekers to be drug-free, and will allow benefits to be stopped for outstanding arrest warrants.

 I can’t believe it has taken this long to say you can’t claim a benefit if on the run from the Police!

-The will interventions and support to those most at of long-term welfare dependence.
+The investment approach will target interventions and support to those most at risk of long-term welfare dependence.

 “By investing in people sooner, we can actually start to break that cycle of dependence.”